PDF Version - 1.1MB

 Bald Eagle Nest Issues

-If any of the above-referenced activities (rehabilitation, demolition, or rebuilding) are proposed to occur within 660 feet of an active or alternate bald eagle’s nest during the nesting season which occurs from October 1 through May 15; we recommend the applicant or their designated sub-contractor coordinate with Ulgonda Kirkpatrick, Bald Eagle Biologist, Division of Migratory Birds, FWS at 352.406.6780 or by e-mail at ulgonda_kirkpatrick @ fws.gov.
-Guidance will be provided regarding monitoring options or other suggestions regarding construction timing relative to the distance the project is located to the bald eagle’s nest, and according to any vegetative buffers that may be present between the nest and the construction activities.
+If any of the above-referenced activities (rehabilitation, demolition, or rebuilding) are proposed to occur within 660 feet of an active or alternate bald eagle’s nest during the nesting season which occurs from October 1 through May 15; we recommend the applicant or their designated sub-contractor coordinate with Ulgonda Kirkpatrick, Bald Eagle Biologist, Division of Migratory Birds, FWS at 321.972.9089 (office) or 352.406.6780 (cell).
+Guidance will be provided regarding monitoring options or other suggestions regarding construction timing relative to the distance the project is located to the bald eagle's nest, and according to any vegetative buffers that may be present between the nest and the construction activities.

 Clearance to Proceed